BlockstreamResearch/bip-frost-dkg/README.md

 # BIP-DKG (WIP)

-This document is a work-in-progress Bitcoin Improvement Proposal for a DKG that can be used in FROST.
+This document is a work-in-progress Bitcoin Improvement Proposal for a DKG protocol that can be used in FROST.

 ## Introduction

 ### Distributed Key Generation (DKG)

+Distributed Key Generation is a protocol between `n` participants that outputs secret key shares for every participant and a shared public key.
+Recovering the secret key of the shared public key requires no less than threshold `t` participants to cooperate and use their key shares.
+DKG is used as part of the key generation phase in threshold signature schemes like FROST, for example.
-Before being able to create signatures, the FROST signers need to obtain a shared public key and individual key shares that allow to sign for the shared public key.
+In threshold signatures, the shared public key is not recovered.
+Instead, the individual key shares are used to sign for the shared public key.
-This can be achieved through a trusted dealer who generates the shared public key and verifiably shares the corresponding secret key with the FROST signers.
-If the dealer is dishonest or compromised, or the secret key is not deleted correctly and compromised later, an adversary can forge signatures.

-To avoid the single point of failure when trusting the dealer, the signers run an interactive distributed key generation (DKG) protocol.
-If the DKG for threshold `t` succeeds from the point of view of a signer and outputs a shared public key, then FROST signatures are unforgeable, i.e., `t` signers are required to cooperate to produce a signature for the shared public key - regardless of how many other participants in the the DKG were dishonest.
+If the DKG succeeds from the point of view of a signer, then FROST signatures are unforgeable, i.e., `t` signers are required to cooperate to produce a signature for the shared public key - regardless of how many other participants in the the DKG were dishonest.

+As an alternative of using DKG in threshold signing, a trusted dealer could generate the shared public key and verifiably share the corresponding secret key with the signers.
+However, a dishonest or compromised dealer, or not deleting the secret key correctly and getting compromised later, can allow an adversary to forge signatures.

-To instantiate a DKG there are many possible schemes which differ by the guarantees they provide.
+To instantiate DKG there are many possible schemes which differ by the guarantees they provide.
-Since DKGs are difficult to implement correctly in practice, the aim of this document is to describe pragmatic DKGs that are *simple*, namely SimplPedPop and EncPedPop.
-TODO
+Since DKGs are difficult to implement correctly in practice, the aim of this document is to describe pragmatic DKG protocols that are *simple*, namely SimplPedPop, EncPedPop and RecPedPop.
 However, the DKG can be swapped out for a different one provided it is proven to be secure when used in FROST.

-For each signer, the DKG has three outputs: a secret share, the shared public key, and individual public keys for partial signature verification.
+Once the DKG concludes successfully, applications should consider creating a FROST signature with all signers for some test message in order to rule out basic errors in the setup.
-The secret share and shared public key are required by a signer to produce signatures and therefore, signers *must* ensure that they are not lost.
+Moreover, the secret share and shared public key are required by a signer to produce signatures and therefore, signers *must* ensure that they are not lost.
 You can refer to the [Backup and Recover](#backup-and-recover) section for additional details.

-Once the DKG concludes successfully, applications should consider creating a FROST signature with all signers for some test message in order to rule out basic errors in the setup.

 ### Design